iq-motion-control/iq-module-communication-doc/docs/manual/manual_stow.rst

     Stow Angle Parameters in IQ Control Center

+The *Stow Zero Angle* can be sampled and the *Stow Target Angle* configured using DroneCAN as well, see the :ref:`DroneCAN configuration parameters documentation for details <dronecan_configuration_parameters>`.

+.. _hold_stow_parameter:

 Hold Stow
 ***********
 The *Hold Stow* parameter determines if the module will continue trying to actively hold its stow position or coast when it reaches the stow position.